Creating a Nix Package from a Python Project

 inherit pythonPkgs;

-# Inject dependencies into the build function
+# Inject dependencies into the build function.

 f = { buildPythonPackage, requests, gspread, duckdb, jsonpath-ng }: